 - Soft desserts like pudding, mousse, and ice cream like this Avocado Tofu Chocolate Mousse

 - Baked dishes

 For these types of recipes, you’ll want to use silken or soft block tofu.
-If you can’t find those, regular tofu will work as well.
+If you can’t find those for some reason, regular tofu will work as well.
+Silken tofu is often available in small aseptic packages that don’t need to be refrigerated.
 Just keep in mind that the type of tofu you choose affects the consistency of your dish.

 While the above types of dishes are a good choice for tofu straight from the container, many dished call for pressed tofu.

 Pressing allows for any marinades or sauces to be taken back up into the tofu and add flavor.

 Steps for Pressing Tofu: